Seahawks notebook: Penny Hart playing his way into receiver competition; team nearing 70% vaccination mark

 RENTON — The battle for Seattle’s third receiver spot after Tyler Lockett and D.K.
 Metcalf is generally expected to come down to Dee Eskridge and Freddie Swain.

-Eskridge was Seattle’s first pick in the 2021 draft at 56 overall, the second-highest receiver taken during the Pete Carroll/John Schneider era.
+Eskridge was Seattle’s first pick in the 2021 draft at No. 56 overall, the second-highest receiver taken during the Pete Carroll/John Schneider era.
 Swain, meanwhile, flashed at times as a rookie in 2020 and is the most experienced receiver on the roster other than the two starters following the offseason departures in free agency of David Moore and Phillip Dorsett.

 But this week’s three-day minicamp that concluded Thursday made clear that another player could force himself into the competition — Penny Hart.

-Hart was Seattle’s fifth receiver last season but made just one catch for 3 yards in 62 snaps with his biggest contributions coming on special teams.
+Hart was Seattle’s fifth receiver last season but made just one catch for 3 yards in 62 snaps, with his biggest contributions coming on special teams.
 As such he may be easy to overlook — and not just because he’s only 5-8.

 Hart, though, stood out Thursday with two highlight-reel catches, one a leaping one-hander for a TD down the middle from Russell Wilson, who sprinted down the field to greet him.